Engaging Artists Fellowship

 • NYC-based during the time of Fellowship

-• We ask that Fellows not commit to more than 2 other residencies and/or fellowships during their Fellowship year with More Art to avoid scheduling conflicts and spreading oneself too thin
+• We ask that Fellows not commit to more than 2 other residencies and/or fellowships during their Fellowship year with More Art to avoid scheduling conflicts and over-commitment

 Over the course of the Fellowship year, Fellows are expected to: